ArielleSelya/ArielleSelya.github.io/README.md

 ### Selected Presentations

+**Rating the Evidence - Good and Bad Science.** Panel discussion at the annual *Global Forum on Nicotine*, Warsaw, Poland, June 2024.

+**The State Frontier: Taxes, Bans, & Product Regulation.** Panel discussion at the annual meeting of the *Tobacco Manufacturers Association*, Arlington, VA, April 2024.

+**Selective Reporting, Confirmation Bias, and Spin in Scientific Articles.** Oral presentation at the annual *Global Forum on Nicotine*, Warsaw, Poland, June 2023.

-**Selya, A.** & Shiffman, S. (2022).
-Dual use of ENDS and cigarettes: Behavioral Trajectories.
-Oral presentation at the 75th annual *Tobacco Science Research Symposium*.
-New Orleans.
+**Dual Use of ENDS and Cigarettes: Behavioral Trajectories.** Oral presentation at the 75th annual *Tobacco Science Research Symposium*.
+New Orleans, September 2022.

-**Selya, A.** (2022).
-E-cigarettes for tobacco harm reduction: A policy-focused ILE.
-Oral presentation at the annual conference of the *System Dynamics Society*.
-Frankfurt, Germany.
+**E-cigarettes for Tobacco Harm Reduction: A Policy-Focused Interactive Learning Environment.** Oral presentation at the annual conference of the *System Dynamics Society*.
+Frankfurt, Germany, July 2022.

-**Selya, A.**, Shiffman, S., Hannon, M. (2022).
-Relative risk perceptions of switching to JUUL vs. continued smoking are associated with subsequent switching behavior.
-Poster presentation at the annual conference of the *Society of Behavioral Medicine*, Baltimore.
+**Relative Risk Perceptions of Switching to JUUL vs. Continued Smoking Are Associated with Subsequent Switching Behavior.** Poster presentation at the annual conference of the *Society of Behavioral Medicine*, Baltimore, March 2022.

-**Selya, A.S.** (2021).
-Testing e-cigarette gateway vs diversion scenarios against reality using simulation modeling.
-Video presentation at the *Global Forum on Nicotine*.
-Virtual.
+**Testing E-Cigarette Gateway vs Diversion Scenarios against Reality Using Simulation Modeling.** Video presentation at the *Global Forum on Nicotine*.
+Virtual, June 2021.
 Available: [https://youtu.be/VgRn4BEz108](https://youtu.be/VgRn4BEz108)

-**Selya, A.** (2021).
-E-cigarettes: The case for harm reduction.
-Oral presentation at the *Annual Health Care Delivery and Population Health Symposium*.
-Sanford Research, Sioux Falls.

-Foxon, F. & **Selya, A.S.** (2020).
-Electronic Cigarettes as a Method of Harm Reduction at the Population Level.
-Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
-New Orleans.

-**Selya, A.** (2019).
-Electronic cigarettes: Gateway to tobacco use or harm reduction?
-Oral presentation at the *Eastern South Dakota Research Symposium*.
-Sanford Research, Sioux Falls.

-Foxon, F. & **Selya, A.S.** (2019).
-Is Vaping a Gateway to Cigarettes?
-A Simulation Approach.
-Poster presentation at the Annual *Sanford Research Summer Research Symposium*.
-South Dakota.

 _____________________________